AbNoman33/Rest-API-Practice/README.md

 ## Rest API with Express Server

-This is our first REST API for React js Apps.
+This is my first REST API for React js App.

 ## First clone this repo and then install it's packages